Student Financial Services (SFS) Availability

 Questions about all University of Guelph scholarships, bursaries, Work Study, and the Undergraduate Research Assistantship program can be directed to firstname.lastname@example.org.

 COVID-19 Emergency Financial Resources

 Students may be eligible to apply for the Canada Emergency Student Benefit (CESB).
-Students may be eligible to receive $1,250 for each 4-week period from May to August.
+Students may be eligible to receive $1,250 for each four-week period from May to August.
 Additionally, those students with dependents or permanent disabilities may be eligible to receive up to $2,000.
-Students can earn up to $1,000 per 4-week period and still qualify for the CESB.
-The application for the CESB opens on May 15, 2020; students are asked to apply on a specific day based on their birth month.
-Students need to re-apply for each 4-week period for which they are eligible.
+Read about eligibility for the CESB.
+Students need to re-apply for each four-week period for which they are eligible.
 The deadline to apply is September 30, 2020.
 If you have never filed a Canadian tax return before, you will need to register with the CRA before applying.
 Read more about how to apply for the CESB.